annahudson356/lidar-sensor-hardware-hack-2026/README.md

 # LiDAR Sensor
+Our project was to create...

 ## Components

 ### Stepper Motor
 We used a 17HE15-1504S Stepper Motor.
 To control it, we used our Arduino with a DRV8825 motor driver, leveraging the AccelStepper library to control microstepping and overall speed.

+### Garmin LiDAR
+We leveraged the Garmin LiDAR libary to accomplish our tasks.

+# Issues Encountered
 # Team Members
 Anna Hudson, Timothy Macias, Kalista Oberes, Ethan Toper